cloth nappy glossary

-Birth to Potty:
+Birth to Potty Nappy (B2P):

-Diaper is the American term for Nappy.
+Diaper is the American term for a nappy.

 A double panel of elastic around the legs of a nappy or nappy cover, which can help with containment.